Fabrika automobila Priboj: 1952–1970s: Early years

-Founded in 1952 by decree of Socialist Federal Republic of Yugoslavia.
-In 1953, the first trucks were produced based on licence from Saurer.
-Models were 4G and 6G (4 and 6 tonnes).
-In 1959, factory was extended and capacity growth on 3,600 vehicles per year.
-In 1961 vehicles and engines manufacturers cluster "ITV" was formed with FAP as member.
-The first domestically designed FAP vehicles where FAP 10B and FAP 15B introduced in serial production by 1965.
+FAP was founded in 1952 by a decree of the Socialist Federal Republic of Yugoslavia.
+Production of the first FAP trucks began in 1953, which were based on a licence obtained from Swiss manufacturer Saurer.
+The first models were called the 4G and 6G (in reference to their vehicle weight of 4 and 6 tonnes, respectively).
+In 1959, FAP’s factory was expanded where capacity grew to 3,600 vehicles per year.

+In 1961, the vehicles and engine manufacturers group ITV was formed with FAP as a member.
+The first domestically designed FAP vehicles were the FAP 10B and FAP 15B, which were introduced in serial production by 1965.
 The FAP 18B was made with a Leyland engine licence built by FAMOS.

-In 1970 a production, technical and financial cooperation contract was signed with Daimler-Benz.
-The first product from FAP based on contract with Daimler-Benz was LP1113, and it was followed by MB 1213 and O 302.
+In 1970, a production, technical and financial cooperation contract was signed with Daimler-Benz.
+The first product from FAP based on a contract with Daimler-Benz was the FAP LP1113, followed by the FAP MB 1213 and the FAP O 302.

 1970s–1990s: Export success and international expedition

-On 15 July 1970 FAP started production and financial cooperation, with other Yugoslavian enterprises: "FAMOS" (SR Bosnia and Herzegovina), "Autokaroserija" (SR Croatia), "11 oktomvri" (SR Macedonia).
-On international plan, FAP achieved export on African market: Egypt, Tanzania, Sudan, Tunis, Libya, and Nigeria.
+On 15 July 1970, FAP started production and financial agreements with Yugoslavian enterprises FAMOS (SR Bosnia and Herzegovina), Autokaroserija (SR Croatia), and 11 Oktomvri (SR Macedonia).
+FAP also began exporting vehicles to overseas markets in Africa such as Egypt, Tanzania, Sudan, Tunisia, Libya, and Nigeria.

-By 1975 new manufacturing plant with 50,000 square meters was built and 150 new machines installed.
-New projected capacity was 10,000 vehicles per year.
-Licence contract with Mercedes-Benz was extended in 1976. for production of vehicle from 12 to 26 tonnes weight; many new vehicles are produced like FAP 1616, 1620, 1626, 1921, 1926, 2226, and 2626.
-In collaboration with Military Technical Institute Belgrade in 1978 it developed special military vehicles FAP 2026/6×6 and produced it in following years in different variants to satisfy various roles in military.
-FAP was producing many different chassis that were used in factories in Zagreb, Skopje, Belgrade as bases for producing buses and other vehicles.
-In 1984, FAP was again extending factory in newly built industrial zone "Manovica".
-By their own design center, trailers where developed from 20 to 70 tonnes gross weight.
-In 1986, licence with Mercedes-Benz was extended for producing 12-26 tonnes gross vehicle weight.
-By 1991 FAP had 16,468 square meters of factory space and trucks and other products were exported worldwide.
+By 1975, a new 50,000 square meter manufacturing plant was built.
+150 new machines were installed and projected capacity was 10,000 vehicles per year.
+In 1976, FAP’s licensing contract with Mercedes-Benz was extended.
+Many new 12 to 26 tonne vehicles were produced such as the FAP 1616, 1620, 1626, 1921, 1926, 2226, and 2626.
+In 1978, FAP collaborated with the Military Technical Institute Belgrade to develop the FAP 2026/6×6, a special military vehicle.
+It was produced in the following years in many different variants to satisfy various military applications.
+FAP also produced many different chassis used in factories across Yugoslavia (Zagreb, Skopje, and Belgrade) as bases for producing buses and other vehicles.
+In 1984, FAP again extended production in the newly built Manovica industrial zone where 20 to 70 gross tonne trailers were developed near their dedicated design centre.
+In 1986, FAP’s licence with Mercedes-Benz was once again extended to produce vehicles weighing 12 to 26 gross tonnes.
+By 1991, FAP had 16,468 square meters of factory space.
+Trucks and other products were exported worldwide.

 1990s–2010s: Limited operation

-Endurance of the FAP trucks was tested in the Gobi Desert during 1995–96 expedition Putevi sveta ("On Pathways of the World") with FAP 2026 GC/B 6x6 which was produced in cooperation with Ikarbus.
-Aim of this expedition was to cross road Priboj-Belgrade-Moscow-Ulan Bator-Beijing-Dalyan-Belgrade-Priboj.
-This aim was accomplished for only 139 days in the winter season.
+The endurance of the FAP trucks was tested in the Gobi Desert during the 1995–1996 Putevi sveta ("On Pathways of the World" in Serbian) expedition.
+This was done in the FAP 2026 GC/B 6x6, which was produced in collaboration with Ikarbus.
+The aim of this expedition was to complete a journey starting in Priboj and which continued through Belgrade, Moscow, Ulaanbaatar, and Beijing, eventually returning back to Priboj through Dalyan and Belgrade.
+Despite taking place during the winter season, Putevi sveta was complete in only 139 days.